downimpact/thegeminator/README.md

 * use it offline or only on your intranet
 * no need to edit directly on your gemini capsule, sync your work after editing and set up the right user/group for the gemini server 😎

 This is THE GEMINATOR!

+## 📝 Notes
+This project was created as an experimental hobby project.

+It is provided without support or warranty.